Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Select Continue.

-- On the Total income summary screen, you'll see the pension income amount transferred to you.
+- At Total income summary, you'll see the pension income amount transferred to you.